 Plus, as a mom with a gourmet palate and busy lifestyle, I appreciate a recipe that is easy & efficient.
 With only one casserole dish required, this baked pasta dish is the best way to get your goat cheese fix quickly and with little cleanup.

-Baked Goat Cheese Pasta Ingredients
+Baked Goat Cheese Pasta Ingredient Highlights

-- Shallot.
 You can use a diced yellow onion in a pinch, but shallot will yield more flavor.
+Fresh minced garlic is preferred.
+For the peas, you can use fresh or frozen.

 Baked Goat Cheese Pasta Tips and Tricks